tobiasschreieder/dtw-attacks/README.md

-# Re-Identification Attacks on Smartwatch Health Data
+# Slice it up: Unmasking Users in De-Identified Smartwatch Health Data

-This repository contains the implementation, documentation and results of the research project "Re-Identification Attacks on Smartwatch Health Data".
+This repository contains the implementation, documentation and results of the research project "Slice it up: Unmasking Users in De-Identified Smartwatch Health Data".
 Building on the findings of the project "[Privacy at Risk: Exploiting Similarities in Health Data for Identity Inference](https://github.com/tobiasschreieder/smartwatch-dtw-attack)", a novel and modular attack framework is presented, which includes four dynamic time warping based re-identification attacks.